 9.5.2 Technical and editorial changes may only be made during the meeting as a consequence of written contributions, of results from the consultation process (see 9.4 above) or of liaison statements.
 Where proposals for such revisions are found to be justified but to have a major impact on the intent of the Recommendation or to depart from points of principle agreed at the previous study group or working party meeting, consideration of this approval procedure should be deferred to another meeting.
 However, in justified circumstances the approval procedure may still be applied if the chairman of the study group, in consultation with TSB, considers:

-– that the proposed changes are reasonable (in the context of the advice issued under 9.4 above) for those Member States not represented at the meeting, or not represented adequately under the changed circumstances; and
+a) that the proposed changes are reasonable (in the context of the advice issued under 9.4 above) for those Member States not represented at the meeting, or not represented adequately under the changed circumstances; and

-– that the proposed text is stable.
+b) that the proposed text is stable.

-9.5.3 After debate at the study group meeting, the decision of the delegations to approve the Recommendation under this approval procedure must be unopposed (but see 9.5.4, regarding reservations, 9.5.5 and 9.5.6).
-See No. 239 of the Convention.
+9.5.3 After debate at the study group meeting, the decision of the delegations from Member States (see definition in No. 1005 of the Annex to the Constitution) to approve the Recommendation under this approval procedure must be unopposed by the Member States and any Sector Members acting on behalf of Member States under No. 239 of the Convention (but see 9.5.4, regarding reservations, 9.5.5 and 9.5.6).

 9.5.4 In cases where a delegation does not elect to oppose approval of a text, but would like to register a degree of reservation on one or more aspects, this shall be noted in the report of the meeting.
 Such reservations shall be mentioned in a concise note appended to the text of the Recommendation concerned.